rbit-sr/Lua-Guide/_Lua guide.md

 end
 ```

 This is a simple script that just prints out the final time to the console whenever the player finishes a lap.
-In order to achieve that, we define a callback function that gets called by Velo whenever the player finishes a lap.
+In order to achieve that, we define a callback function that is called by Velo whenever the player finishes a lap.

 We can define functions in Lua using the `function(args...) ... end` syntax.
 We assign a function to a variable called `onLapFinish`, which is a special name that Velo is able to recognize.
 This function then gets called every time the player has finished a lap, passing the final time to it.